jeremytammik/tbc/a/1981_chatgpt_.md

 I strongly advise anyone interested in it to try it out for yourself rather than just reading the numerous articles published by others.

 ####<a name="2"></a> Back to the Basics

-Here are four typical questions from StackOverflow and the discussion forum where I repeat some basic recommendations that I have already given many times before:
+Here are a couple of typical questions from StackOverflow and the discussion forum where I repeat some basic recommendations that I have already given before:

 - [Element filtering](#3)
 - [XYZ trigonometry](#4)
 - [Projecting points](#6)

-Maybe, by now, based on the publicly available information, ChatGPT can answer them just as well or better than I have done.
+Maybe, by now, or very soon, based on the publicly available information, ChatGPT and other pretrained language models will be able to answer them just as well or better than I can.

 <!--
 I would really be happy if I did not have to continue repeating them.